yurrriq/lgeo/README.md

 ## Examples

-Here's an example session in the erlang shell.
-See the src/erlogr.erl file for more examples.
+Here's an example session in the LFE REPL:

 ```bash
 $ make repl